halbu/pi-spy/README.md

 ![](pi-spy.gif)

 Monitoring service and command-line tool for Raspberry Pi.
-Stores periodic snapshots of temperature, CPU and memory use in a sqlite3 database.
+Stores periodic snapshots of temperature, CPU load, RAM usage, and SD card space in a sqlite3 database.

 ## Motivation